El Ávila National Park: Biodiversity

 This park has a high diversity of fauna and flora.
 More than 100 butterfly species, approximately 120 mammal species, 20 amphibians, 30 reptiles and 500 bird species (36% of Venezuela avifauna) have been documented.
 Nine bird species are endemic to Venezuela and three threatened bird species live in this park; one of the most coloured bird specimen in this park is the querrequerre (Cyanocorax yncas).
-In addition, more than 1,800 plant species from diverse taxonomic groups can be observed.
+More than 1,800 plant species from diverse taxonomic groups can be observed.
 Several of these plants are endemic to the Cordillera de la Costa mountain range with some endemic to the park itself.

 Vegetation

 The vegetation is of mountain forest, with variations that is distributed according to the height.
 Between sea level and 200 or 300 meters (and even higher up in the orientation of relief) is the xeric forest, where prevail species like cují (Prosopis juliflora).
-Between 800–1500 m ombrófilo sub-evergreen forest is characterized by 2-3 arboreal strata and relatively dense undergrowth is located.
-Among the 1,200 - 3 tree storeys and undergrowth well developed - 2,200 masl ombrófilo evergreen forest with 2 stands.
-In these forests abundant species of the families of orchids, ferns, bromeliads, aroids, and have reported endemic species of the family Sapindaceae, Melastomataceae, Rubiaceae and Myrtaceae and arborescent ferns and palms (Ceroxylon ceriferum).
-These forests boast the only extant natural population of the critically endangered Venezuelan walnut tree (Juglans venezuelensis).
+Between 800–1500 m ombrophile sub-evergreen forest is characterized by 2-3 arboreal strata and relatively dense undergrowth is located.
+Among the 1,200 - 3 tree storeys and undergrowth well developed - 2,200 masl ombrophile evergreen forest with 2 stands.

+In these forests, species of the orchids, ferns, bromeliads, aroids families abound, and endemic species of the Sapindaceae, Melastomataceae, Rubiaceae, Myrtaceae families and arborescent ferns and palms (Ceroxylon ceriferum) have been reported.
+These forests have the only extant natural population of the critically endangered Venezuelan walnut tree (Juglans venezuelensis).
 Presents anthropogenic savannas where predominate species like melao capim (Melinis minutiflora), the bambusillo (Arthrostylidium venezuelae), yellow tara (Oyedaea verbesinoides) and incense (Espeletia neriifolia).

 In the upper regions of the Silla of Caracas and the Pico Naiguatá is a characteristic vegetation of coastal bush subpáramo, consisting of open shrub of 1–3 m tall with a herbaceous relatively well developed, being the most characteristic species incense or frailejón tree (Libanothamnus nerufolius), Spanish flag (Castilleja fissifolia) and false frailejón (Liabum megacephalum).

 Threats

 El Ávila can be classified as vulnerable because there is a risk that the diverse threats it faces will increasingly erode its biodiversity unless in the near future constant monitoring occurs.
 The most immediate threats to the park, forest fires and illegal settlements, are located primarily near Caracas.
-However, the concentration of resources and vigilance in those areas closest to the city has resulted in more problems in the more isolated northern slope and eastern sector of El Ávila.
+The concentration of resources and vigilance in the areas closest to the city has resulted in more problems on the more isolated northern slope and the eastern sector of El Ávila.
 These areas suffer from a lack of signs, infrastructure and vigilance.
 Other threats include the presence of exotic plants, the Caracas Aerial Tramway, the Hotel Humboldt and poaching.